List of Fast & Furious characters: Rico Santos

 Rico Santos was a member of Toretto's crew in the beginning of the film and then in the end when they are busting Dominic out of the prison bus.
 He is in Dominic's crew assisting with the heist in Rio de Janeiro.
-Rico does not join Dom and his crew in capturing Owen Shaw in Fast & Furious 6, his absence explained as him having been last seen at a casino with Tego in Monte Carlo.
-In The Fate of the Furious, he is seen with Tego on the ambulance taking Deckard Shaw to hospital.
-Rico Santos is portrayed by Don Omar.
-Young Rico Santos is portrayed by Ozuna.
+Rico does not join Dom and his crew in capturing Owen Shaw in Fast & Furious 6 and stopping Mose Jakande in Furious 7, his absence explained as him having been last seen at a casino with Tego in Monte Carlo.
+In The Fate of the Furious, he is seen with Tego on the ambulance taking Deckard Shaw to the hospital.
+In F9, Rico is seen attending Toretto's crew's barbecue celebratory meal and tells Mia that Leo has opened up a restaurant in New York, and jokes that the food is bad.
+In Fast X, Rico is revealed to be one of Dante Reyes' targets from his vision board.
+Rico Santos is portrayed by Don Omar and young Rico is portrayed by Ozuna.